NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ## Interior Removal

-So the first easy step to start this process is the removal of all the interior trim and rear seats to get access to the OEM speakers.
+So the first step to start this process is the removal of all the interior trim and rear seats to get access to the OEM speakers.
 Compared to other JDM cars I have worked with (just a Subaru GC8) this Celica has been simpler in my opinion.

-The door cards/panels were straight forward.
+The door cards/panels were straightforward.
 They both had two/tree plastic plugs that had screws underneath, so just pop the plugs with your plastic trim tools and undo the screws.
 There was also a hidden screw under the inner door handle plastic cup as seen here:

 ![Inner door handle cup removed](/images/celica-audio-and-nav-upgrade/door-handle-cup-removed.webp) *Passenger door handle trim cup removed*

-Then once you remove all these screws and plastic retainers and with a little bit of wiggling, you can pop out the door panels/cards and disconnect the power window switch cable from them.
+Then once you remove all these screws and plastic retainers, with a little bit of wiggling you can pop out the door panels/cards and disconnect the power window switch cable from them.

 ![Passenger door panel removal](/images/celica-audio-and-nav-upgrade/door-panel-off.webp) *Passenger door panel removed*

 After this you can start the removal of the rear seats and the rear side trim (the trim that contains the rear speakers).
 The rear speaker grilles can be popped off with a trim tool to reveal additional screws to remove.
-The only small tricky part I recall is the bottom portion of the rear seat, once you unbolt everything, you have to yank the front part of it out from the car frame.
+The only small tricky part I recall is the bottom portion of the rear seat.
+Once you unbolt everything from the seat, you have to yank the front part of the cushion to remove it from the car frame.
 It is connected by two metal hooks that lock into the "lock hook" mechanism.
-The red circles on the image show where these hooks go into.
+The red circle on the image show where these hooks go into and where you have to pull from to remove the rear seat cushion.

 ![Rear seat and trim removed](/images/celica-audio-and-nav-upgrade/rear-seat-off-and-trim.webp) *Rear seat and trim removed.
 Red circle shows the hook lock (there is another one on the other side)*

 Once you are done removing all the necessary trim you can now unplug and unscrew both the front and rear speakers.
-Now since your Celica is over 25 years old they will prob look a little bit like this:
+Since your Celica is probably over 25 years old they will prob look a little bit like this:

 ![Old front speakers](/images/celica-audio-and-nav-upgrade/old-front-speakers.webp) *Old front speakers*

 ![Old rear speakers](/images/celica-audio-and-nav-upgrade/rear-old-speakers.webp) *Old rear speakers*

 The front speaker diaphragms were a bit petrified and the foam was starting to fall apart.
 The rears faired a bit better, but still in a poor state.
 I'm not too knowledgeable when it comes to speaker technology, but to me this is one of the downsides to using paper as a woofer material.
 Humid conditions, like the ones found in Japan, lead to a deterioration in the speakers over time.
 Now granted this is over 25+ years, but i'm sure if polypropylene cones were used back then (if the technology existed in the 90's not sure) the old oem speakers would have held off much better.
-Paper technology and chemical coatings have probably come a long way since then, but im still hesitant to use or recommend paper speaker woofers because of this.
+Paper technology and chemical coatings have probably come a long way since then, but i'm still hesitant to use or recommend paper speaker woofers because of this.
 These were not so bad compared to the ones found on my 1994 WRX STi:

 ![Old GC8 speaker](/images/celica-audio-and-nav-upgrade/old-gc8-speaker.webp) *Really old and petrified 1994 WRX STi speaker*